arielpollack/vscode-gitsmart/README.md

 ## Setup

-1. Clone this repository
-2. Run `npm install` to install dependencies
+1. Install the extension from VS Code Marketplace
-3. Configure your OpenAI API key in VS Code settings:
+2. Configure your OpenAI API key in VS Code settings:
    - Open VS Code settings (Cmd+, on macOS or Ctrl+, on Windows/Linux)
-   - Search for "Smart Commit"
+   - Search for "GitSmart"
    - Enter your OpenAI API key in the "OpenAI API Key" field
-4. Press F5 in VS Code to start debugging the extension

 ## Usage

-1. Make some changes to your code
+1. Make changes to your code
 2. Open the command palette (Cmd+Shift+P / Ctrl+Shift+P)
 3. Type "Smart Commit: Create Commit" and press Enter
 4. The extension will:
+   - Analyze your changes and suggest optimal groupings
-   - Filter out console.log statements
+   - Filter out debug artifacts
-   - Stage the remaining changes
+   - Stage the relevant changes
-   - Generate a commit message using OpenAI
+   - Generate a descriptive commit message
-   - Show you a review panel
+   - Show you a comprehensive review panel
-5. Review the commit message and staged changes
+5. Review the suggested changes and commit message
 6. Click "Approve" to commit the changes

 ## Development